Water Filters & Purifiers

 Inline Shower Filters

 These fit between your existing shower arm and showerhead.
 You keep your current showerhead, and the filter sits in between.
-Simple, unobtrusive, and compatible with most standard shower setups.
-This is the most popular option for people who want filtration without changing their shower setup.
+The most popular option for people who want filtration without changing their shower setup.

 Handheld Shower Filters

 A complete unit that replaces your existing handheld showerhead.
-The filter is built into the handle, so you get filtration and a new showerhead in one.
-Good option if your current showerhead is due for replacement anyway.
+The filter is built into the handle.

 Multi-Setting Shower Filters

 These combine filtration with multiple spray settings — typically 7 or more modes including rainfall, massage, mist, and jet.
-You get the benefits of filtered water plus the flexibility of different spray patterns.
-Our 7-setting shower filters are particularly popular for this reason.
+Our 7-setting shower filters are particularly popular.

 Do Shower Filters Actually Work?